-On 10 April 1901, an unusual experiment was conducted in Dorchester, Massachusetts.
-Dr. Duncan MacDougall was going to prove that the human soul had mass, and was therefore, measurable.
+On 10 April 1901, an unusual experiment was about to occur in Dorchester, Massachusetts.
+Dr. Duncan MacDougall was going to prove that the human soul had mass, and was, therefore, measurable.

 In the company of four other doctors, Dr. MacDougall carefully measured the weight of his first patient prior to his death.
 Once the patient died, an interesting event occurred.

-“Suddenly, coincident with death,” wrote Macdougall, “the beam end dropped with an audible stroke hitting against the lower limiting bar and remaining there with no rebound.
-The loss was ascertained to be three-fourths of an ounce.”
+[blockquote align=”none” author=”Dr. Duncan MacDougall”]Suddenly, coincident with death, the beam end dropped with an audible stroke hitting against the lower limiting bar and remaining there with no rebound.
+The loss was ascertained to be three-fourths of an ounce.[/blockquote]

 The experiment continued on the next patient with the same results.
 Dr. MacDougall felt he was on to something extraordinary.
 A quote from the 11 March 1907 New York Times article captures the historic moment:

 But what about the consistent weight loss?
-Everything was taken into account, from the air in the lungs to bodily fluids.
+The doctors took everything into account, from the air in the lungs to bodily fluids.
 It still could not be explained.
 An interesting variation occurred on the third patient, who maintained his same weight immediately upon death.
 But after one minute, he lost about an ounce of weight.
 Dr. MacDougall explained this discrepancy as follows:

-Following the experiment and consulting with the other attending physicians, it was determined that the average weight loss of each person was ¾ of an ounce.
-Dr. MacDougall concluded that a human soul weighed 21 grams.
+Following the experiment and consulting with the other attending physicians, the average weight loss of each person appeared to be ¾ of an ounce.
+Dr. MacDougall concluded a human soul weighed 21 grams.

 Dr. MacDougall conducted the same experiment on 15 dogs.
 The experiments showed no change in weight following their death.
 MacDougall concluded that this may signify only humans have souls.